duelinggalois/Crypto-Liquid-Market-Maker/README.md

 Buy budget: 0.024866009999999997 BTC, Sell budget 0.28600000000000003 BCH roughly worth 0.032175 BTC based on 0.1125 BTC/BCH midmarket price.
 Would you like trades to be listed? (y or n) y
-Listing trades, user CTRL+c to kill

-Trades would be listed when next line is uncommented
 ```

 **Work In Progress**